Join the Breads of the Creative Cities Project

 Santos, Brazil

-The third edition involved multiple Knowledge Keepers and new UNESCO Creative Cities, featuring video storytelling to highlight traditions.
+The third edition involved multiple Knowledge Keepers and new UNESCO Creative Cities, featuring video storytelling to highlight bread culture.
 Results were presented at the XIV Annual Conference in Santos, Brazil, where CK Foundation and Tucson Creative City of Gastronomy discussed 2022 outcomes and announced a collaboration with the Rotary Clubs of Italian Creative Cities.

 Edition 2023